HarismithaSN/html-authentication-poc/README.md

 - Forgot password page redirects to login after sending reset link
 - Reset password page updates password and redirects to login
 - Dashboard contains logout option

-Note: This project uses only HTML.
-No CSS or JavaScript is included as per assignment instructions.